sosise/sosise-docs/getting-started/directory-structure.md

 # Directory Structure
 ## Introduction
 The default application structure is intended to provide a great starting point for both large and small applications.
 But you are free to organize your application however you like.
-Express Framework Boilerplate imposes almost no restrictions on where any given class is located.
+Sosise imposes almost no restrictions on where any given class is located.

 ## The src Directory
 ### The App Directory